duckyfuz/treehouse/README.md

 **Residence**, functioning as an enum within UserDetails, groups users based on their residential areas.
 This categorization ensures that users are presented with events relevant to their vicinity.

 **UserDetails**, as its name implies, serves as a repository for individual user information.
 This includes user-specific data such as nicknames, profile pictures, and a record of the activities they have participated in, providing a comprehensive overview of each user's engagement on the platform.
+(In the future, I'm planning to store this data in Authentication `attributes` instead!)

 Finally, **ActivityItem** takes care of the attributes of each event - names, dates, participants, and most importantly, location.
 It also includes an array to store images! (or rather, the paths to the image files in the S3 bucket)